 The Art of Social Listening

-An important part of leveraging social media for business is to understand what industry-related conversations are happening online and recognizing when you should respond.
+An important part of leveraging social media for business is to understand what industry-related conversations are happening online and recognize when you should respond.

-Here are a few tools you can use to monitor your business and industry mentions in social media:
+Here are a few tools you can use to monitor your business and industry mentions on social media: